vipulsinghal02/vipulsinghal02.github.io/_talks/2023-04-14-sscn-banksy.md

 You can find the talk slides [here](/files/BANKSY_SSCN_2023_v2_ppt.pptx).

-If you prefer, you can also watch Shyam Prabhakar talk about this work at the Simons Institute [seminar](https://www.youtube.com/watch?v=-6kP9RsReRM).
+If you prefer, you can also watch Shyam Prabhakar talk about this work at the Simons Institute [seminar](https://www.youtube.com/watch?v=-6kP9RsReRM), or a shorter version at the STOC workshop [here](https://youtu.be/qDNLcoIvqQc?si=QflX4fFJD0YeoD_B).